amadeuio/battleship/README.md

 Located in the root:

-- `docs`: Distribution files generated during the build, GitHub pages is reading the root of this directory
 - `public`: Images, font and screenshots
 - `index.html`: Entry point for the app with dynamic injection of TypeScript and CSS